40712ef4f9/nf_a/Readme.txt

 * by dropping a NavBeakon you can call a delivery service for Weaponplattforms and more

+* Manage your Shipyard
+- call SY over property list -> Shipyard settings
+  "Set up a trade ware" (Manage additinal tradeware at price and amounts, but do NOT use this UI to add/change at production wares)
+  "Do NPC Buildorders" yes (accept orders from other factions) / friends (or better) / members / no (do not accept new Orders, queue orders will processd anyway - Queue can controlled buy call a shipdealer -> special constructions top left option at mouseover)
+  "Shoppingbreak" (time Manager won't start new construction at orders, can used to fill ressources)

 * Building own Shipyard and Unique Stations
 	A CV can build also not predefined Stations, here you must first get the Station blueprint!
 ** get blueprint: You need a Architect (and in case a Engineer) at the Skunk, then you have a Conversation option (with the Architect) if you are docked at a Station (the Blueprint you want)